tonyaajjackson/discobot/README.md

 1. Copy the URL you are redirected to and paste it into prompt in the command line

 ### Docker
-Running the chat bot in a Docker container requires a valid .cache file that will be copied into the Docker container.

-1. Start the chat bot once from the command line and complete the Spotify OAuth authorization process to create a valid .cache file
+1. Create a config folder to store `config.json`, `secrets.json`, and the Spotify OAuth token between Docker container runs.
+For example:

+    `mkdir -p /home/$USER/docker/discobot/config`

+1. Copy `config.json` and `secrets.json` to the cache folder from step 1.

-1. Build the Docker container.
-This will also copy the .cache file into the Docker container
+1. Build the Docker container

     `docker build . --tag discobot`

-1. Run the docker container
+1. Run the docker container.

-    `docker run discobot:latest`
+    `docker run -v <PATH_TO_DOCKER_CONFIG_FOLDER>:/discobot/config -it discobot:latest`

+    The `-v` option connects the Spotify OAuth token folder to the container created in step 1.
+The `-it` option runs the container in interactive mode to allow the user to paste the Spotify OAuth redirect link into the terminal.
+If a valid Spotify OAuth .cache file exists